saumoh/dmevpn/README.md

 known/discovered.
 Only unknown mac's would get forwarded to DMEVPN spoke.

 ## Dependencies
-* At the HUB only, you will need to update the vxlan.ko (4.4.0, drivers/net/vxlan.c) with the provided patch in the patches/ directory.
+* At the Hub update the vxlan.ko (4.4.0, drivers/net/vxlan.c) with the patch in the patches/ directory.
 This patch enables learning of ip+vni for a mac-address.

 ## Example
 ### Topology: